openlayers/openlayers/changelog/upgrade-notes.md

 });
 ```

+A final change to the immediate rendering API is that `vectorContext.drawFeature()` calls are not "immediate" as well.
+The drawing now occurs synchronously.
+This means that any `zIndex` in a style passed to `drawFeature()` will be ignored.
+To achieve `zIndex` ordering, order your calls to `drawFeature()` instead.

 #### Removal of `ol.DEFAULT_TILE_CACHE_HIGH_WATER_MARK`

 The `ol.DEFAULT_TILE_CACHE_HIGH_WATER_MARK` define has been removed.
 The size of the cache can now be defined on every tile based `ol.source`: